Local SEO Citation Myths

 5) Citation building is the only link building you need for Local SEO success.

 Remember the first of the three local ranking factors I cited at the top?
-You need natural, related links as part of classic SEO to help establish both relevance and authority, apart for just cementing your NAP.
+You need natural, related links as part of classic SEO to help establish both relevance and authority, apart from just cementing your NAP.
 All of these factors work in concert, and working heavily on one of them doesn’t mean you can ignore the others.

 6) Don’t worry if an unrelated business used to have your current phone number.